What You Need to Know About Cyclones in Rarotonga and the Cook Islands

 The first way to be prepared for a cyclone in the Cook Islands is to be aware of weather warnings during your stay.
 If you’re visiting the Cook Islands during the cyclone season, between November and April, be sure to check weather reports regularly.

-Given the nature of cyclones, it’s difficult to determine exactly how much damage they will cause.
+Given the nature of cyclones, it’s challenging to determine exactly how much damage they will cause.
 With this in mind, it’s better to be overprepared than underprepared.

-Ask your accommodation provider what is the cyclone procedure for the building if visiting during the cyclone season.
+Ask your accommodation provider about the cyclone procedure for the building if you are visiting during the cyclone season.
 They will know which is the strongest part of the building in the likely scenario that you need to stay where you are during a cyclone.

-Have an emergency kit at the ready, such as clothes, food and water for three days.
-It’s also useful to have a battery-operated radio (or spare batteries for your smartphone, for instance, where you can listen to the radio), as well as a torch with spare batteries.
-Make sure you know the emergency number for the Cook Islands: 999.
+Have an emergency kit at the ready, including clothes, food, and water for three days.
+It’s also helpful to have a battery-operated radio (or spare batteries for your smartphone, for instance), as well as a torch with spare batteries.
+Ensure you have the emergency number for the Cook Islands: 999.

-Compared to some other South Pacific nations, the Cook Islands seemingly has a more active history of cyclones.
-It’s important to keep in mind, however, that the country is widespread, scattered over 2,200,000 km² (850,000 sq mi) of ocean.
+Compared to other South Pacific nations, the Cook Islands appear to have a more active history of cyclones.
+It’s essential to note, however, that the country spans a vast area, covering over 2,200,000 km² (850,000 mi²) of ocean.

 Cyclone Cody

-In January 2022, Cyclone Cody caused flooding to Rarotonga.
+In January 2022, Cyclone Cody caused flooding in Rarotonga.

 Cyclone Pat